 3 / Meanwhile, 91% of millennials say they have a healthy relationship with tech, but still check their phones 150 times per day (Qualtrics, 2017).

-4 / It’s not just millennials, though—52% of boomers use their phones during meal times, the highest percentage of any age group (Nielsen, 2015) and mobile use spans across all generations (Smart Insights, 2019).
+4 / It’s not just millennials, though.
+52% of boomers use their phones during meal times, the highest percentage of any age group (Nielsen, 2015) and mobile use spans across all generations (Smart Insights, 2019).

 7 / The average age when kids get their first cell phone is now just 10.3 years old (Influence Central, 2016).

-8 / 74% of mobile users ages 18 – 34 report an urge to immediately pull out their phone, open an app when bored (ComScore, 2017).
+8 / 74% of mobile users ages 18 – 34 report an urge to immediately pull out their phone or open an app when bored (ComScore, 2017).

 9 / The creators of the Facebook “Like” button substantially limit their own social media usage, and the guy that literally wrote the book about designing addictive smartphone apps has his home internet shut off on an automatic timer every evening (Guardian, 2017).

-With each new innovation, will we allow ourselves to be pulled into every new app and device offering some incremental solution to a problem we may or may not actually have?
+With each new innovation, will we allow ourselves to be pulled into every new offering some incremental solution to a problem we may or may not actually have?

-Are we okay with a bit of voice-controlled convenience, not having to get up to turn off a light, in exchange for a device that listens to our every word and exploits those private conversations to algorithmically determine how to sell us more shit?
+Are we okay with voice-controlled convenience (not having to get up to turn off a light), in exchange for a device that listens to our every word and exploits those private conversations to algorithmically determine how to sell us more shit?

 Is it okay for our coffee machine to automatically order more single-serving coffee cups when it senses the reserves are low, regardless of what the price is at that moment?